bcmi/MureObjectStitch-Image-Composition/README.md

 MureObjectStitch has been integrated into our image composition toolbox [libcom](https://github.com/bcmi/libcom).

+**Note that in the reference images, the foreground object should occupy the whole image (see our example), otherwise the performance would be severely affected.**

 <p align='center'>
   <img src='./figs/multiple_foreground_images.jpg.jpg'  width=75% />
   <img src='./figs/network.jpg'  width=70% />